oliverwilms/ollama-ai-iris/README.md

 ## How can I get AI to process my request?

-I looked at this [API](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-chat-completion):
+I looked at this [API](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-chat-completion) and created a Generic REST interface to capture requests and responses.
+Here is an example [request](https://github.com/oliverwilms/bilder/blob/main/Capture_request.JPG) and [response](https://github.com/oliverwilms/bilder/blob/main/Capture_response.JPG)

 ## What is in ollama-ai-iris?